prathameshd30/prime-headers/README.md

 It uses macros with arguments to generate the appropriate structs and functions at the preprocessing stage, leading to no runtime overhead.
 However, this approach has definite drawbacks, which are clarified further.

-It uses CMake as the build system, both AddressSanitizer and Valgrind for checking memory safety and GitHub Ations for checking cross-platform compatibility.
+It uses CMake as the build system, Valgrind for checking memory safety and GitHub Ations for checking cross-platform compatibility.

 ### Features
 - [x] Header-only, generic, type-safe data structures and algorithms.